vals-productions/sqlighter/amfibian.md

 AmfibiaN objects are not thread safe, so instantiate an instance of what you need per thread.

 AmfibiaN does not introduce yet another query language.
 It generates SQLs and maps object properties to SQL statements.
-If you need to specify WHERE clause conditions, you do this in SQL.
+If you need to specify WHERE clause conditions or tweak queries, you do this in SQL.

 ## Going by example